Visa policy of South Korea: Residency (F-2) visa

 The Residency (F-2) visa is issued to spouses of Korean nationals or holders of the F-5 permanent residency visa.
 Applicants must provide documents proving financial ability and relationship.
 The visa is also issued to refugees who gain permanent residence status in Korea.

 Concern was raised in 2008 that "unqualified foreigner teachers" were using F visas like the F-2 to gain employment in Korea.
 The government passed a law in 2009 that would change the visas issued to government employees of foreign countries from E7 to F2.
-In 2010 the government announced that foreigners who invested over US$500,000 on Jeju Island can also obtain an F-2 residency visa.
+In 2010 the government announced that foreigners who invested over 500,000 USD on Jeju Island can also obtain an F-2 residency visa.
 It was also announced in 2010 that foreigners already on certain visas would be given an opportunity to change their visa to an F-2 visa after meeting certain criteria and accruing a certain number of points.